Xophmeister/osswarm/README.md

 then be deployed to the OpenStack project as `osswarm-${ARCH}` (e.g., `osswarm-x86_64`).

+SSH access to the booted image is controlled by `cloud-init`, under the `alpine` user.
+Root SSH access is forbidden, but direct root access is available from, for example, the OpenStack console, with the password `alpine`.

 ### Infrastructure

 The following Make variables are available to `infrastructure/Makefile`: